 For the newly qualified entrants, entry depends on having received two doses of Covid-19 vaccines at least 14 days prior to entry.
 They must apply for a visa in advance, and show their proof of vaccination on arrival, as well as the negative tests.

 Arrivals are screened once more at the airport.
 Those failing the checks will be sent to government facilities.
-You must then quarantine on arrival.
-Some regions demand 14 days; others, 21.
-This might take place at a government facility or at your home.
+Some provinces require additional quarantine upon arrival.

 What’s the Covid situation?